|The Role of Tubulin in Parkinson's Disease||Alzheimer|

 The Role of LRRK2

 LRRK2 is a large protein with over 2,500 amino acids, and exists as a dimer under native conditions (Greggio et al., 2008).
-The bound LRRK2/tubulin complex is unlikely to enter PSD.
-Therefore, at the dendritic spines, LRRK2 may enhance excitability by preventing tubulin from entering PSD (Figure C-2).
-In the axon (Xu et al., 2013) and dendritic shaft (He et al., 2016), there is an actin/spectrin layer under the plasma membrane.
-This actin/spectrin layer could also exclude the LRRK2/tubulin complex, while allowing the free tubulin to penetrate.
-Hence, overexpression of wild-type LRRK2 is expected to enhance excitability by reducing the amount of free tubulin inside PSD and/or actin/spectrin layer, consistent with observations (Li et al., 2010; Plowey et al., 2014).
-However, the effect of LRRK2 mutants on excitability is harder to predict.
+The LRRK2/tubulin complex would not be able to penetrate the actin/spectrin layer.
+Therefore, LRRK2 overexpression may enhance synaptic transmission by preventing tubulin dimers from entering the actin/spectrin layer near the axon terminal (Figure C-2), consistent with observation (Li et al., 2010).
+However, the effect of LRRK2 mutants on synaptic transmission is harder to predict.
 It depends not only on the binding of LRRK2 mutant with the free tubulin, but also with other competing components such as microtubules.
 Experimentally, both negative (Li et al., 2010; Chou et al., 2014; Yue et al., 2015) and positive effects (Plowey et al., 2014) have been reported.

 LRRK2 PD-linked mutations have been demonstrated to enhance its microtubule association (Kett et al., 2012), particularly at the stable region (Blanca Ramírez et al., 2017).
 These microtubule-associated LRRK2 forms filamentous structures, which could impair microtubule functions.
 Furthermore, the aggregation of LRRK2 to microtubules would reduce the amount of LRRK2 for the association with free tubulin.
-This mechanism may account for the negative impact of LRRK2 mutations on excitability.
+This mechanism may account for the negative impact of LRRK2 mutations on synaptic transmission.

 LRRK2 plays an important role in axon and dendrite growth (Sepulveda et al., 2013; Häbig et al., 2013).
 During neurite growth, massive tubulins are produced for the polymerization of microtubules.
-However, large amount of free tubulins inside PSD or actin/spectrin layer could inhibit neuronal firing.
-LRRK2 may have a normal function to retain tubulin at the growth cone for microtubule polymerization and proper excitability.
+However, large amount of free tubulins inside the actin/spectrin layer would inhibit synaptic transmission.
+LRRK2 may have a normal function to retain tubulin outside the actin/spectrin layer for microtubule polymerization and proper neurotransmission.

 Author: Frank Lee